-- " Students will be dismissed from school at 3:00 P.M. - " Camp Douglas is dismissed at 2:45 P.M. - Students who ride a bus are expected to go directly to the loading area. - " Students who walk or leave by private transportation are expected to leave school grounds promptly. - " Students are not to remain in the school nor linger on the playground after school. - Please note that the school does not provide supervision for students after dismissal. - Students may remain at school for special programs, extra work or discipline only if prior arrangements have been made with the child's teacher or other school personnel.
+- " Students will be dismissed from school at 3:18 P.M. - " Students who ride a bus are expected to go directly to the loading area. - " Students who walk or leave by private transportation are expected to leave school grounds promptly. - " Students are not to remain in the school after dismissal. - " Please note that the school does not provide supervision for students after dismissal. - " Students may remain at school for special programs, extra work or discipline only if prior arrangements have been made with the child's teacher or other school personnel.